Philantrop/vikunja-upload-thunderbird/README.md

 ## Features

 - ✉️ **Quick Upload**: Right-click any email to instantly create a task from it
-- 📎 **Attachment Support**: Automatically attach PDF and other file types to tasks
+- 📎 **Attachment Support**: Automatically attach email attachments to tasks
 - 🏷️ **Smart Labels**: Auto-complete labels from your Vikunja instance or create new ones on the fly
 - 📊 **Priority Levels**: Set task priority (Low, Medium, High, Urgent, Critical)
 - 📅 **Due Dates**: Add deadlines directly from the upload dialog